AdmirPapic/bank_customers/README.md

 # Bank Customer Segregation: Project Overview
 * Created a tool that segregates customers of one of India's banks in order to help organizations identify and understand each segment of their customers
 * Cleaned the dataset and selected only relevant customer features
-* Optimized, compared and utilized KMeans Clustering, Hierarchical clustering, and DBSCAN models using model performance metrics and numerous visualizations in order to obtain the best model
+* Optimized, compared and utilized KMeans Clustering, Hierarchical Clustering, and DBSCAN models using model performance metrics and numerous visualizations in order to obtain the best model
 * Conducted detailed data analysis for each segment of customers

 ## Resources